galeo/transient-showcase/README.md

 ```

-<a id="org95a23c4"></a>
+<a id="org208c2cb"></a>

 ## Essential Elisp

 If you were hit in the face with the first example, you need to learn basic Elisp.
 This is not an Elisp guide.
 Here's some starting points:

--   [transient-define-prefix](info:elisp#Macros) is a macro that creates a command and attaches a `transient-prefix` object to the command symbol's plist.
+-   [transient-define-prefix](info:elisp#Macros) is a macro that creates a command and attaches a<code>transient-prefix</code>object to the command symbol's plist.
 -   [lambda](info:elisp#Lambda) is a macro to create an anonymous function
--   [interactive](info:elisp#Using Interactive) is a macro that makes the function compatible with the command interface, the `M-x` or `execute-extended-command` menu
+-   [interactive](info:elisp#Using Interactive) is a macro that makes the function compatible with the command interface, the<code>M-x</code>or<code>execute-extended-command</code>menu
 -   [The brackets](info:elisp#Vector Functions) are just vector syntax.

-    Besides the other ways to evaluate elisp used in this README, try `ielm`.
+    Besides the other ways to evaluate elisp used in this README, try<code>ielm</code>

-    Use the built-in elisp manual by calling the command `elisp-index-search`.
-See shortdocs for functions using `shortdoc-display-groups`.
+    Use the built-in elisp manual by calling the command<code>elisp-index-search</code> See shortdocs for functions using<code>shortdoc-display-groups</code>

     The EIEIO and CL manuals are independent from the Elisp manual for some reason.
-EIEIO is pretty short and not used much once you get the hang of it. `info-display-manual`
+EIEIO is pretty short and not used much once you get the hang of it.<code>info-display-manual</code>

     [Common Lisp manual](info:cl#Top) you don't really need the common lisp manual for working with transient.
-Don't be alarmed when you see EIEIO using functions like `cl-call-next-method`
+Don't be alarmed when you see EIEIO using functions like<code>cl-call-next-method</code>

-<a id="org5265391"></a>
+<a id="org8ebe2ac"></a>

 # Further Reading